 Creating the FileVault MDM Configuration

-1. On the Policies page, navigate to the Catalog at the top right of the page, and then from the MDM Configuration tab, click Add Configuration +
+1. On the Catalog page, navigate to the MDM Profiles at the page, and then select New, and click Security and Privacy.

 After the MDM Configuration is created, add it to the Policy.

 Once the Configuration is on the device, it will be in a state of Deferred Enablement meaning that a specific user with Secure Token needs to log out, enter their credentials, and sign back in for the FileVault Encryption process to begin.

 This user can be found by running fdesetup status from the Devices page

 If Escrow Personal Recovery Key was selected, a Personal Recovery Key (PRK) will be generated and uploaded to your Addigy account.

 You can find your PRKs in the GoLive window for each device: